zfit/phasespace/README.rst

 ----------

-The generation of simple `n`-body decays can be done using the ``generate`` function of ``phasespace`` with a very similar interface to ``TGenPhaseSpace``.
+The generation of simple `n`-body decays can be done using the ``generate`` function of ``phasespace`` with a very simple interface: one needs to pass the mass of the top particle and the masses of the children particle as a list.
 For example, to generate :math:`B^0\to K\pi`, we would do:

 .. code-block:: python

    import phasespace
-   import tensorflow as tf

    B0_MASS = 5279.58
-   B0_AT_REST = [0.0, 0.0, 0.0, B0_MASS]
    PION_MASS = 139.57018
    KAON_MASS = 493.677

-   weights, particles = phasespace.generate(B0_AT_REST,
+   weights, particles = phasespace.generate(B0_MASS,
                                             [PION_MASS, KAON_MASS],
-                                            1000)

-This generates TensorFlow tensors, so no code has been executed yet.
-To run the TensorFlow graph, we simply do:
+                                            n_events=1000)

+This returns a numpy array of 1000 elements in the case of ``weights`` and a list of `n particles` (2) arrays of (1000, 4) shape, where each of the 4-dimensions corresponds to one of the components of the generated Lorentz 4-vector.
+Behind the scenes, this function runs the TensorFlow graph, but no caching of the graph or reusing the session is performed.
+If we want to get the graph to avoid an immediate execution, we can use the `as_numpy` flag.
+Then, to produce a similar result to the previous example, we simply do:

 .. code-block:: python

+   import tensorflow as tf

    with tf.Session() as sess:
+       weights, particles = phasespace.generate(B0_MASS,
+                                                [PION_MASS, KAON_MASS],
+                                                n_events=1000,
+                                                as_numpy=False)
        weights, particles = sess.run([weights, particles])

-This returns an array of 1000 elements in the case of ``weights`` and a list of `n particles` (2) arrays of (4, 1000) shape, where each of the 4-dimensions corresponds to one of the components of the generated Lorentz 4-vector.

 Sequential decays can be handled with the ``Particle`` class (used internally by ``generate``) and its ``set_children`` method.
 As an example, to build the :math:`B^{0}\to K^{*}\gamma` decay in which :math:`K^*\to K\pi`, we would write: